 Right to Acquire

 The scheme gives customers a discount on the market value of their home.
-The longer they have been a customer, the more discount they will get, up to the maximum limit which is now £75,000.
+The maximum discount is £9,000.

-Any queries concerning Right To Buy or Right To Acquire should contact Gentoo’s Customer Services Centre on 0191 525 5000 and ask to speak to Gentoo Legal Services.
+Any queries concerning Right To Buy or Right To Acquire should contact your local office.

 When our customers want to move house we try to help as much as we can.
 So you can, if you wish, swap your property with that of another customer, or with a person who has a different registered provider or local authority.
 To get started, speak to the staff at your local housing office who should be able to give you details of other people who want to exchange in Sunderland.